 Imerys Talc America

-- Successfully acted for the petitioner in Babb v Wilkie, a case involving the interpretation of the federal sector provision of the Age Discrimination in Employment Act of 1967.
+- Secured a significant victory in Babb v Wilkie, a case regarding the proper scope of the Age Discrimination in Employment Act.

 US Chamber of Commerce

 - Representing Cargill in the US Supreme Court in a case concerning the Alien Tort Statute, an 18th-century law that allows foreigners to bring lawsuits in US courts for serious violations of international human rights law.

 - Representing the US Women’s National Soccer Team in a high-profile gender discrimination case.

 - Represented Spotify in an appeal of a November 2018 decision by the Copyright Royalty Board that set the rates which streaming services pay to composers of musical works for the period from 2018 to 2022.

 In the two years since its launch in 2019, McDermott Will & Emery LLP has been growing its presence in multiple federal courts of appeal.
 In a recent high-profile victory at the Eight Circuit, the team represented the Pharmaceutical Care Management Association in an ERISA case which is currently being considered by the US Supreme Court.
 The practice has a strong record at the SCOTUS as well; it scored a recent victory on behalf of the petitioner in Nasrallah v Barr, a case centering around interpretation of the interaction between the Immigration and Nationality Act, and the International Convention Against Torture.
 Department co-heads Paul Hughes and Michael Kimberly are both highly recommended by peers and clients alike, which praise them for their ‘unique team dynamic that plays off each of their strengths’.

 Other key lawyers: